ArshRai17/cool-anemone/content/posts/where-is-my-stratocaster.md

 Let's say the electric stimulation is helping my back, but it's messing with my head.
 I am grinning, while getting cupped, just thinking bout my guitar.
 I know I do have a little Drama Queen in me, but anything for a Strat.
 I am eager to get my hands on it, and that moment will be emotional for me.
 I might even end up looking like a beauty queen who just got crowned; or, maybe I will go through the same emo moments that I had in the labour room.
 Or, I might grow really old and die waiting for the dispatch date of an estimated time.

 P.s.
-My wife and I were indeed blessed with a baby boy six months ago.
+My wife and I were indeed [How to brew a perfect cup of Darjeeling tea]({{< ref "/brew-perfect-darjeeling-tea" >}} blessed with a baby boy six months ago.